JMShultz/EasyReadme/README.md

 # ReadMe
  ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)
   ## Description
-  this will allow you to generate a readme file.
+  This will allow you to generate a readme file.
 And help developers save time so they can work more on code.Simple and easy to use so if you are unsure on how to create a Readme.md file this will help.

   ## Table Of Contents